magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Record call
 -----------

-| We did not write the description to this field.
+| Record calls for this DID.
+Recorded regardless of destination.